avajs/ava/docs/06-configuration.md

 - `babel`: test file specific Babel options.
 See our [Babel recipe](./recipes/babel.md#configuring-babel) for more details
 - `babel.extensions`: extensions of test files that will be precompiled using AVA's Babel presets.
 Setting this overrides the default `"js"` value, so make sure to include that extension in the list
 - `timeout`: Timeouts in AVA behave differently than in other test frameworks.
 AVA resets a timer after each test, forcing tests to quit if no new test results were received within the specified timeout.
 This can be used to handle stalled tests.
 See our [timeout documentation](./07-test-timeouts.md) for more options.
-- `nodeArguments`: Configure options to be passed to child node processes when running tests
+- `nodeArguments`: Configure Node.js arguments used to launch worker processes.

 Note that providing files on the CLI overrides the `files` option.